initpy/go-book/more-functions.rst

 --------------------
 You can defer as many function calls as you want, and they'll be executed before the containing function returns in a LIFO (Last In First Out) order.
-That is, the last one to be defered will be run first, and the first one will be excuted at last.
+That is, the last one to be deferred will be run first, and the first one will be executed at last.

 Example: